maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 # UI Design Fundamentals

-This is not a Design course, however, in order to create attractice user interfaces we must understand some design principles.
+This is not a Design course, however, in order to create attractive user interfaces we must understand some design principles.